Mercantile Perpetuals

 Leveraged Positions

 To open a position, you pick a tier corresponding to 2x through 50x nominal leverage, and deposit the pool's reserve token.
 In the Long pool, you deposit the volatile asset and profit when its price rises.
 In the Short pool, you deposit the stable asset and profit when the tracked asset's price falls.
-The protocol converts your deposit into shares for that tier based on the current NAV per share.
+The protocol converts your deposit into shares for that tier based on the current NAV (net asset value) per share, the tier's total value divided by its total shares outstanding.
 If the tier is empty, you receive one share per token deposited.
 If other positions already exist in that tier, your shares are calculated proportionally so that your entry does not dilute anyone.

 You can close your position at any time, partially or in full, by burning shares.
 The protocol calculates your share of the tier's current value and transfers that amount of reserve tokens back to you.
-Both opening and closing support slippage protection: you specify a minimum acceptable output, and the transaction reverts if the price moves against you before execution.
+Both opening and closing support slippage protection, a safeguard against the price moving between when you submit a transaction and when it executes.
+You specify a minimum acceptable output, and the transaction reverts if the result falls below it.

 The protocol tracks your weighted average entry price and cost basis on-chain, so you can always see your unrealized PnL, your current position value, and your entry price.
 These values reflect the live Pyth price and accrued funding without requiring a transaction.